Skip to main content

 Note: This program is designed for you to start with transfer credit towards your degree requirements.
 Your transfer credit will be assessed on an individual basis (see next section).

 Are you a justice professional without a completed diploma for admission consideration?
 Humber’s Police Foundations – Pathway for Professionals diploma may be used for admission consideration to the University of Guelph-Humber’s Justice & Public Safety degree program.
-For more information, contact: Richard DeFacendis, Program Coordinator, Humber, 416.675.6622 ext.
+For more information, contact Richard DeFacendis, Program Coordinator, Humber, 416.675.6622 ext.
 3266.

 English language requirements